pravega/pravega-operator/setup/README.md

 # Script for complete Pravega Installation

-The purpose of this script is to sequentially install all the dependencies (i.e. Operators, Zookeeper and Bookkeeper) and Pravega Components in the right order.
+The purpose of this script is to sequentially deploy all the dependencies (i.e. Operators, Zookeeper and Bookkeeper) and Pravega Components in the right order.

 ## Prerequisites

-  - Kubernetes 1.10+ with Beta APIs
+  - Kubernetes 1.15+ with Beta APIs
-  - Helm 2.10+
+  - Helm 3+
   - [Tier 2 Setup](https://github.com/pravega/pravega-operator#set-up-tier-2-storage)
+  - Cert-Manager v0.15.0+
   - Copy the necessary charts to the right location

 First clone the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator) and [Bookkeeper Operator](https://github.com/pravega/bookkeeper-operator) repositories locally using :